OpenNebula/docs/source/advanced_administration/marketplace/market_one.rst

 | ``ENDPOINT``   | (**Required to connect to AppMarket**) The URL of AppMarket. |
 +----------------+--------------------------------------------------------------+

-For example, the following examples illustrates the creation of an MarketPlace:
+For example, the following examples illustrates the creation of a MarketPlace:

 .. code::